ElectronVector/ravioli/README.md

 ## To do

-- Implementing a simpler parsing that doesn't require complete preprocessing.
- - Add a tests not yet moved over from test_c_parser.py.
 - Rename foo to sample and add a test that parses this complete file.
+- Strip comments from the code before passing to the complexity calculator.
 - Add global variable counting.
+- Add better error handling.
+If the parser has an error, make it easy to find the code that broke it.
 - Try it on some other code.
 - Run it on a single file or on a folder?
 - Make the output cleaner.